 If it were up to me, this would be required reading for every adult in the U.S., but it doesn’t work that way.
 All I can do is urge you to read it, to evangelize and persuade others to read it as well.
 Even if, like me, you understood our history to have been poisoned from the beginning by slavery, there is so much more to know when looked at from a different perspective.
 Focusing on the strategies of the slave breeding industry, how the needs of slave traders drove economic, foreign and domestic policy is a completely new way of framing the history of our past, and that lens produces a very different, and illuminating approach to the past.

-I received a review copy of The American Slave Coast from University of Chicago Press.
+I received a review copy of The American Slave Coast from Chicago Review Press.